Donate today to help support our mission!

 DAA Responds to TASH's Dangerous Rhetoric

-Activists with disabilities promoting community integration held a protest at a Kasich presidential campaign rally in New York state.
+On April 9, 2016 Activists with disabilities promoting community integration held a protest at a Kasich presidential campaign rally in New York state.
 The protestors wanted to learn Governor Kasich's stance on the Disability Integration Act, a radical piece of federal legislation that would require states to transition people into community settings regardless of individual need and choice.

 Governor Kasich assured the protestors, "I am going to do everything I can to help you."
 Click HERE for new report.

 This incident shows the importance of Governor Kasich providing individuals with intellectual and developmental disabilities harmed by DRO's lawsuit separate and independent legal representation so that their vital interests are protected in this litigation.